-The Ministry of Finance is seeking public feedback on 8 proposed legislative amendments under the draft Stamp Duties (Amendment) Bill 2011.
-We invite you to comment on the proposed amendments.
+The Ministry of Finance is seeking public feedback on seven proposed legislative amendments under the draft Stamp Duties (Amendment) Bill 2012.
+We invite you to comment on the proposed amendments in the Amendment Bill.

-Your views on the legislative amendments that give effect to policies announced in Budget 2011 will help us improve the draft legislation with regard to its clarity or its implications for efficiency of compliance by taxpayers.
-The policies themselves had been adopted after debate in Parliament.
+Your views on the legislative amendments that give effect to the one stamp duty policy change announced in Budget 2012 will help us improve the draft legislation with regard to its clarity or its implications for compliance by taxpayers.

 SCOPE OF THE CONSULTATION EXERCISE

-The draft Stamp Duties (Amendment) Bill 2011 incorporates 8 proposed legislative amendments to the Stamp Duties Act as follows:
+The draft Stamp Duties (Amendment) Bill 2012 incorporates a tax change announced in Budget Statement 2012 and 6 proposed technical legislative amendments to the Stamp Duties Act as follows:

-We would appreciate your support to ensure that the consultation exercise is effective.
-Respondents are requested to follow these guidelines:
+We would appreciate your support and participation to ensure that the consultation exercise is productive.
+Respondents are requested to observe these guidelines:

-Identify yourself as well as the organisation you represent (if any) so that we may follow up to clarify any issues, if necessary;
+Please identify yourself and the organisation you represent (if any) so that we may follow up to clarify any issues, if necessary;

 Make your comments clear and concise;

-Focus your comments on how the legislative amendments can be better and more clearly written; and
+Your comments should focus on how the legislative amendments can be better written to make them clearer and to make compliance easier; and

-Explain your points with illustrations, examples, data or alternative formulations of the amendments as far as possible.
+As far as possible, please explain your points with illustrations, examples, data or alternative formulations of the amendments.

-This draft legislation is released only for the purpose of public consultation and should therefore not be used for individual or business decisions as it does not represent the final legislation or regulations.
-All comments received during the consultation will be reviewed thoroughly and, if accepted, will be incorporated in the Bill for subsequent introduction in Parliament.
+This draft legislation is released only for the purpose of consultation and should therefore not be used for individual or business decisions as it does not represent the final legislation or regulations.
+All comments received during the consultation exercise will be reviewed thoroughly and, if accepted, will be incorporated into the Bill for introduction in Parliament.

 PERIOD OF CONSULTATION

-The draft Stamp Duties (Amendment) Bill 2011 is available for public consultation from 3 to 23 August 2011.
-Comments received after 23 August 2011 will not be considered for incorporation into the final Bill.
+The draft Stamp Duties (Amendment) Bill 2012 is available for public consultation from 20 September 2012 to 10 October 2012.
+We regret that comments received after 10 October 2012 will not be considered as they will be too late for incorporation into the final Bill.

 email to firstname.lastname@example.org; or